 of Bhutan, Shakya Rinchen (1744-1755), in a protector liturgy, equates Dorje Shugden with the Five Buddha Families and Padmasambhava.

 - Dragshul Trinle Rinchen

-(1871-1935) of Sakya states in his diary that Dorje Shugden was an emanation of Avalokiteshvara and that his own father, Kunga Nyingpo (19th century), was an emanation of Dorje Shugden.
+(1871-1935) of the Sakya tradition states in his diary that Dorje Shugden was an emanation of Avalokiteshvara and that his own father, Kunga Nyingpo (19th century), was an emanation of Dorje Shugden.

 - Pabongkha Dechen Nyingpo

-(1878-1941) writes that Shugden was both an emanation of Manjushri and the incarnation of Trulku Dragpa Gyaltsen.
+(1878-1941) wrote that Shugden was both an emanation of Manjushri and the incarnation of Trulku Dragpa Gyaltsen.
 (See the Lineage Murals

 from Trode Khangsar Temple